 The PocketRocket 2 quite well in this metric.
-It's the second lightest stove after the Snow Peak LiteMax.
-For the weight of one MSR Dragonfly (14.1 oz), you could carry five of these little stoves!
+It's currently the third lightest small canister stove in our review.
+For the weight of one liquid fuel stove, you could carry four or five of these little stoves!
 Or you could carry one PocketRocket 2, a 4 oz fuel can (which weigh about 7.4 oz), and extra chocolate.

 The folding and swiveling pot supports are a vast improvement over the original PocketRocket.
 It would be reasonable to put it in your pocket.
-This stove is compact and light enough that one of our testers brought it along as a backup to his MSR Reactor on an extended spring ski tour in the High Sierra.
+This stove is compact and light enough that one of our testers brought it along as a backup to his integrated canister stove on an extended spring ski tour in the High Sierra.

-The PocketRocket 2 also fared well in this metric, though it was edged out by the Primus Classic Trail and the MSR PocketRocket Deluxe.
+The PocketRocket 2 also fared well in this metric.
 The control valve wire has slightly more turning resistance than the other stoves in the review, particularly on the lower end, giving it great control and responsiveness when simmering.

 Cooking oatmeal in a pot is a classic challenge for any backpacking stove.
 We upped the ante by making the pot titanium, which does not distribute the heat as well as aluminum, and can lead to burned spots.
 With only a reasonable amount of stirring this stove cooked our oatmeal with no burning.

 This stove's only weakness in the simmering department is the small burner head.
-All of the small canister and liquid fuel stoves have this issue to some degree (with the notable exception of the Classic Trail), and it's only a problem when simmering with pots larger than 6 inches in diameter.
+Most of the small canister and liquid fuel stoves have this issue to some degree, and it's only a real problem when simmering with pots larger than 6 inches in diameter.

 Ease Of Use